Below is a list of our most frequently asked questions regarding our organization and programs.

 Where does the Volunteer Caregiver training take place?

-The training usually occurs at Laguna Honda Hospital in San Francisco.
+The training usually occurs in the San Francisco Bay Area, one site being at Laguna Honda Hospital in San Francisco.

 How much does the Volunteer Caregiver training cost?